nazmulb/react.js/README.md

 - UI code is readable and maintainable
 - Componentized UI is the future of web development, and you need to start doing it now.

+## Webpack:
+Before setup React development environment please read <a href="https://github.com/nazmulb/webpack">webpack document</a>.

-## Setup
+## Setup:
 Here you can see how to set up environment for successful React development.
 Notice that there are many steps involved but this will help you to speed up development process later.
-We will need NodeJS & NPM so please <a href="https://nodejs.org/en/">install</a>.
+We will need **NodeJS & NPM** so please <a href="https://nodejs.org/en/">install</a>.

 ### Step 1 - Install Global Packages:
 You will need to install several packages globally for this setup.
 We will need some of the babel plugins, webpack and webpack-dev-server.